 - Ciprofloxacin (the best thing to take for traveller’s diarrhoea.
 Prescription only in the UK so please take medical advice before taking)

 Backpacking Packing List – Documents checklist

-It helps to be organised before you hit the road; I travel with all of the below in a plastic wallet, it may sound nerdy but when you’re at a politically charged border crossing you will get across a lot faster if you are organised.
+It helps to be organized before you hit the road; we travel with all of the below in a plastic wallet, it may sound nerdy but when you’re at a politically charged border crossing you will get across a lot faster if you are organized.

 - Address of your first hostel (even if it’s fake).

 - Valid Passport

 - Student ID

 - half a dozen passport photos for visas on arrival (you normally need two per visa).